thacuber2a03/thacuber2a03.github.io/things/bookmarks.md

 <h2 id="music">some tunez</h2>

-this is, straight up, just links to music I like to listen to, ordered alphabetically, with links to the artist and the album the song is from, if applicable.
+this is, straight up, just links to music I like to listen to, ordered alphabetically, with links to the artist and the album the song is from, if applicable. if no official playlist exists, I might make one and put links to that instead.

 > note: the categories they are in don't imply they're only reachable there. it's just that that's where I'd most likely listen to the tune/album/artist if I didn't have the songs previously downloaded, or just where was the first place I found the song at.